GoogleChrome/developer.chrome.com/site/en/blog/early-hints/index.md

 Early Hints is an HTTP status code (`103 Early Hints`) used to send a preliminary HTTP response ahead of a final response.
 This allows a server to send hints to the browser about critical sub-resources (for example,  stylesheet for the page, critical JavaScript) or origins that will be likely used by the page, while the server is busy generating the main resource.
 The browser can use those hints to warm up connections, and request sub-resources, while waiting for the main resource.
 In other words, Early Hints helps the browser take advantage of such "server think-time" by doing some work in advance, thereby speeding up page loads.

 <figure>
-{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/jBvw3bncw5GZ9DcsH4jy.png", alt="Image showing how Early Hints allows the page to become ", width="347", height="357" %}
+{% Img src="image/kheDArv5csY6rvQUJDbWRscckLr1/jBvw3bncw5GZ9DcsH4jy.png", alt="Image showing how Early Hints allows the page to send a partial response.", width="347", height="357" %}

 <figcaption>With Early Hints: the server can serve a partial response with resource hints while it determines the final response</figcaption>
 </figure>